 Lockers: most venues have lockers which you rent for a small fee.
 Because ADE takes place in October it can get pretty cold in the evenings so you’ll want to carry extra layers and then put them in a locker upon arrival at the event venue.
 And the lockers are usually pretty spacious so check if you can share with your group before renting too many!

-Toilets: avoid peeing on the street, I’ve known people to get arrested for it, it’s not worth the hassle and it’s a little bit awkward!
-There’s toilets on the city’s main squares, at train stations and in all the venues!
+Toilets: never pee in public, you can get arrested for it!
+There are toilets on the city’s main squares, at train stations and in all the venues.